gerhynes/scala-notes/README.md

 	} yield drivingLicence.toUppercase // can modify yield value before returning
 ```

-When using `Option`s, you only need to think about wheter you got a `Some` or `None` when you finally handle the result value in a `match` expression.
+When using `Option`s, you only need to think about whether you got a `Some` or `None` when you finally handle the result value in a `match` expression.

 ```Scala
 toInt(x) match {